Neverball/neverball-docs/How-To.md

 ##Requirements

-  * Neverball (yes, this really is needed ;-))
+  * Neverball installation
   * **Radiant**, the level design tool.
 Recommended: [NetRadiant](http://ingar.satgnu.net/gtkradiant/)

 ##Quake mapping / Neverball mapping

-For those who know everything about Quake engine mapping, you can go ahead and forget most of it.
+For those familiar with Quake engine mapping, go ahead and forget most of it.
 Neverball mapping has significantly fewer restrictions than Quake mapping.

-Some of the important differences are as follows:
+Some important differences are as follows:

   * The scale differs.
 In Quake there are 8 units to a foot.
 In Neverball there are 64 units to a meter.
 The default major grid in radiant marks 64 units, so meters are easy to work with.
   * Neverball maps need not be closed.
 Neverball environments are generally entirely visible all of the time, so all the attention paid to visibility by Quake becomes unnecessary.
 Maps don't leak.